luminaxster/swe432tomcat/README.md

 -----> Discovering process types
        Procfile declares types -> (none)
 ```
-Make sure the its location and content matches this repos's.
-The push the changes.
+Make sure the its location and content matches this repos's, and redeploy your app.
 Similarly, if you see a `H10` in your logs oan an application error in your web app, you may have pushed a broken Procfile (Perhaps, you changed it to work locally in a Windows machine).
 For more details, go to this [section](https://github.com/luminaxster/swe432tomcat/blob/main/README.md#troubleshooting-application-errors).

 ### Heroku Dashboard